seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 last_modified_at_readable:   Sept 11, 2023
 categories: [teaching,chatgpt]
 ---
-A new academic year is starting, the first one since Chatgpt has been released.
+A new academic year is starting, the first one since ChatGPT has been released.
 I share the file of an assignment I will use this term and that should meet a number of constraints that ChatGPT has brought to the teaching scene.

 # ChatGPT: opportunities and threats
 I personally consider that ChatGPT (short for generative AI in general) is indeed a fundamental, important innovation which will bring radical changes in the short term (see [my blog post from Dec 2022](https://nocodefunctions.com/blog/chatgpt-consequences/), also [in French here](https://nocodefunctions.com/blog/chatgpt-consequences-fr/)).